UuqV/kathryn-lovell-tech/content/blog/2017-09-23-audio-frequency-and-amplitude-maps-in-r-vs-the-web-audio-api/index.md

 ---
-title: "Audio Amplitude Maps in R and Applications"
+title: "Audio Amplitude Vizualization in R and Web Applications"
 date: "2017-09-23"
 ---